 We are confident the economy will eventually recover, and for investors, it’s critical to remember stocks usually rebound before recessions end.
 We believe this time is no exception, as stocks have generally risen since March 23.
 Despite this, we’ve seen widespread pessimism.
 This is also normal.
 Pessimism and scepticism continued for many years after the 2008 bear market ended—well after stocks surpassed their previous 2007 high.
 As legendary investor John Templeton said, bull markets are “born on pessimism,” so it shouldn’t be surprising to see the stock market rising on a dearth of optimism.

 Visit our MarketMinder page to stay on top of COVID-19 market and economic updates.

-The coronavirus’ toll on human lives and communities has been tragic, and the resulting financial strain on people and markets hasn’t made it any easier.
+COVID-19’s toll on human lives and communities has been tragic, and the resulting financial strain on people and markets hasn’t made it any easier.
 Many investors feel like they’ve been thrown off course in their efforts to reach their financial goals.

-Fisher Investments UK and Fisher Investments have been through bear markets and pandemics before, and we’re here to help now.
-Contact Fisher Investments UK online or by calling (44) 0800 144 4731.We’d be happy to share our perspective to help get you back on course during these volatile times.
+We’ve helped clients through bear markets and other periods of volatility and uncertainty before.
+And we’re here to help now.
+Contact Fisher Investments UK online or by calling (44) 0800 144 4731.We’d be happy to share our perspective to help get you back on course during these difficult times.